DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 aged Manchego.
 He then poured me a tiny glass of red wine from an open bottle he was sharing with a friend.
 This wasn’t an upsell; it was a welcome.
 It was a human transaction embedded in a relationship, however fleeting.
-It was the Family Protocol operating as the default setting for commerce.
+It was the Kin Protocol operating as the default setting for commerce.

 The most jarring piece of data came at 2:00 PM.
 The city exhaled.
 The metal grates of the shops came down, and the streets emptied.
 This